we-make-websites/brush/eslint-config-module/README.md

 # eslint-config

-We Make Website's eslint rules and config.
+We Make Website's eslint rules and config for non-Webpack projects.

 ## Installation